D'atri spaces of type k and related classes of geometries concerning jacobi operators: Applications to D'Atri spaces of Iwasawa type

 Finally, applying the main results of the preceding section and Theorem \ref {th:Ledger+Iwasawa} we get some stronger results than the previously obtained in \cite{D10}.

-It is known that the property of $S$ be a $k$-D'Atri space for all $ k=1,...,n-1$ characterizes the symmetric spaces of noncompact type within the class of of Iwasawa type spaces.
-In particular, in the class of Damek-Ricci spaces the symmetric of noncompact type and rank $1$ are characterized by the $3$-D'Atri condition.
-(See \cite[Theorem 3.2]{D10}).
-Now, we generalize this result in the class of Iwasawa type spaces, where the symmetric ones are those which satisfy the $3$-D'Atri property.
+It is known that the property of $S$ being a $k$-D'Atri space for all $k=1,...,n-1$ characterizes the symmetric spaces of noncompact type within the class of of Iwasawa type spaces.
+In particular, in the class of Damek-Ricci spaces the symmetric of noncompact type and rank one are characterized by the $3$-D'Atri condition (see \cite[Theorem 3.2]{D10}).
+Now, we generalize this result to Iwasawa type spaces, where the symmetric ones are those which are D'Atri and $3$-D'Atri spaces.

-\begin{corollary} Let $S$ be a space of Iwasawa type.
-Then, $S$ is symmetric if and only if $S$ is $3$-D'Atri space.
+\begin{corollary} Let $S$ be a D'Atri space of Iwasawa type.
+Then, $S$ is symmetric if and only if $S$ is a $3$-D'Atri space.
 In such a case, $S$ is a $k$ -D'Atri space for all $k=1,...,n-1.$ \end{corollary}